anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 **2. Financial Resources**

-Financial resources are the funds used to acquire the human and material resources needed to provide products and services.
+Financial resources are the funds used to acquire the human and material resources needed to produce products and services.
 It refers to capital investments to support ongoing and long-term operations.

 Financial resources are important for the functioning of any organization.
 Financial resources are needed to pay salaries, purchase raw materials, and to meet other day-to-day expenses.